-Solok is close to Padang on the centra western coast of Sumatra ( licensed, Creative Commons )
+Solok is close to Padang on the central western coast of Sumatra ( licensed, Creative Commons )

-The village of Solok, not far from the port town of Padang (west coast of Sumatra), is well known for the abundance of Minang long house home it has.
-Some of these are well over sixty years of age, appear plain with no adornment and perhaps in need of a little attention but others are cherished and beautifully well kept.
+The village of Solok, not far from the port town of Padang (west coast of Sumatra), is well known for its abundance in Minang style structures, some of which here are over sixty years old.
+Big houses, small houses, shops, schools, not many buildings in Solok fail to include the traditional features of Minang design.
+Some are plain with little adornment and are perhaps in need of a little attention but others are definitely well maintained.

-Creecking floor boards, and dim lighting accompanied me through the entrance.
-As I lifted my gaze inside I found a beutifully kept “log cabin” style home with leather armchairs, pictures, hanging on walls, mats and rugs on the floor.
-A kitchen was at on end of the open plan interior and there were individual sleeping compartments behind the lounge area.
-Everything seemed meticulously well kept and gleaming clean.
+Creecking floor boards, and dim lighting accompanied me through the entrance of the old home.
+As I lifted my gaze inside I found a beautifully kept “log cabin” style home with leather armchairs, pictures, hanging on walls, mats and rugs.
+A kitchen at one end of the open plan space and individual sleeping compartments behind the living area.
+Everything seemed meticulously taken care of and gleaming with pride.

 Of course I absolutely recommend a trip to Solok if you’re ever travelling through Sumatra.
-Keep camera in hand and prepare to be dumbstruck by the place.
+You will not be disappointed, it really is like being in a fairy tale.